json-ld/json-ld.org/test-suite/README.md

   contained within the _sparql_ document using a SPARQL endpoint.
 The end result is a yes/no on whether the expected triples were extracted by the JSON-LD processor.

+Unless `processingMode` is set explicitly in a test entry, `processingMode` is compatible with both `json-ld-1.0` and `json-ld-1.1`.
+Otherwise, a JSON-LD 1.0 processor should not run tests marked `json-ld-1.1` and a JSON-LD 1.1 processor should not run tests marked `json-ld-1.0`.

 Contributing
 ------------